-When you choose to develop a minimal viable product for the market, a great deal of manual work will be involved.
+When you choose MVP development, a great deal of manual work will be involved.
 There is an internet dress rental company called “Rent the Runway” which tried out its model offline before creating the core concept that would be used online.
 They did this by allowing students in college to try on their dresses.
 After that, the company asked these students if they would rent the dresses.
 Approximately 34% of the students chose to rent them.
 As a result, this validated the minimal viable product which Rent the Runway created.

 Airbnb tried out their idea in New York by going to the doors of their users, whether they were new or current users.
 Airbnb thought if they could visit them in-person, they could help improve their listings.
 When Instacart first began, it was a mere iOS mobile app which had a list of groceries that users could order from.
 No retailers or stores existed for it at this point.
 During the first 4 months, Instacart’s founders physically went to the supermarket called Safeway to fulfill users’ orders.
 There were not even employing drivers either.